 Herbs and plants have a lot of medicinal characteristics.
 The essential oils are very concentrated in comparison with herbal ointments or tinctures.
 Your skin might be sensitive to it, so you always need to start slowly with 1 or 2 drops.
 And make sure not to put it in the eyes or in your ears.

 Lavender or chamomile oil is wonderful for a relaxing massage.
-You will need to dilute it with a so-called carrier oil, a plant based oil like olive oil or sesame oil.
-Each brand will have a specific carrier oil of their own as well.
+You will need to dilute it with a so-called carrier oil, a plant-based oil like olive oil or sesame oil.
+Each brand will have a specific carrier oil of its own as well.

 Rubbing the bottom of your foot with lavender oil relaxes greatly and enhances your sleep as well.